Anne-Hunt/fs-journal/journal/02/reflection.md

 This changes everything.

 And so does the lecture the next morning where Mick explained why alias variables can be either references or primitives.
 That's what I broke in my Moody Kittens moodiness variables and functions.
 That's why they worked and then they didn't.

+I'm going to redo the Moody Kittens just for practice I think.